[ Switch to styled version → ]

 "admin_token": "your-admin-token"

-} The endpoint receives a POST request with the agent’s identity information and must return a JSON response indicating whether the agent is authorized.
+The endpoint receives a POST with the agent’s identity information and must return a JSON response indicating authorization status.

 Agents can be mapped to external identity systems using external IDs.